hashicorp/hello-vault-go/README.md

 > **NOTE**: the third time we fetch database credentials (at `20:28:34` in the
 > log) is due to the auth token expiring.
 Any leases created by a token get
-> revoked when the token is revoked.
+> revoked when the token is revoked, which includes our database credentials.

 ## Integration Tests